aaronparker/aaronparker.github.io/_posts/2017-03-15-netscaler-azure-ad-conditional-access.md

 # Conclusion

-Assuming you're embracing cloud identity, integrating NetScaler with Azure AD is an excellent way to deliver&nbsp;a consistent user experience across all on-premises and SaaS applications.
+Assuming you're embracing cloud identity, integrating NetScaler with Azure AD is an excellent way to deliver a consistent user experience across all on-premises and SaaS applications.
 If you've not yet extended into Azure AD, this could be a great driver to do so.
 Adding Azure AD Premium provides you with MFA and conditional access controls that you can apply consistently across all of your legacy and SaaS apps.

-Utilising Azure AD for authentication and conditional access provides you with more secure authentication and device trust capabilities than you could achieve using on-premises solutions and with [Identity Protection](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-identityprotection)&nbsp;you can extend this protect even further.
+Utilising Azure AD for authentication and conditional access provides you with more secure authentication and device trust capabilities than you could achieve using on-premises solutions and with [Identity Protection](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-identityprotection) you can extend this protect even further.
 It's my view that Azure AD Conditional Access is a better solution that End Point Analysis provided with NetScaler because you are relying on the capabilities built into the operating system with deep integration into the authentication mechanism.

 Citrix has a couple of features to deliver in the near future, even so NetScaler + Azure AD is pretty damn cool.